zkLinkProtocol/zklink-docs/docs/developer/Commit Block.md

 ```

-The cross-chain bridge needs to transmit this commitment between different L1s.
+The cross-chain general messaging service needs to transmit this commitment between different L1s.

 Next, we discuss the ability of the validator to play maliciously: